“It is a miracle that curiosity survives formal education.” – Albert Einstein

 Philipp studied Mathematics at the University of Cambridge, and Mathematics Education at the UCL Institute of Education in London.
 He is currently a Software Engineer at Google, having previously worked at Bloomberg, TouchPress, BBC Horizon and Wolfram Research.

-Philipp has given many talks at conferences on education, including MoMath’s Matrix Conference (Leeds, 2016), the IMAGINARY Conference (Berlin, 2016) and the Mathematical Association’s Annual Conference (Keele, 2015).
+Philipp regularly gives talks at conferences on education, including MoMath’s Matrix Conference (Leeds, 2016), the first IMAGINARY Conference (Berlin, 2016) and the Mathematical Association’s Annual Conference (Keele, 2015).

 We are grateful to all of the following for their contributions, support, proofreading and testing: Wolfgang Laun, Samantha Marion, Lovkush Agarwal, Anwit Roy, Joel Lord, Andre Wiederkehr, Michal Kosmulski, Dirk Eisner and Meenakshi Mukerji.